OptionMenu is similar to dropdown list box where user can expand and select one of the several available options.

 Using dictionary for OptionMenu

-We have seen HTML drop down list box were the option attribute is collected but different value is shown to the visitor.
-So far we have used one single element list only to populate the OptionMenu here.
-Now we will use keyvalue pairs or dictionary as options for the OptionMenu.
+We have seen HTML drop down list box where the option attribute is collected but different value is shown to the visitor.
+So far we have used a single-element list to populate the OptionMenu here.
+Now we will use key value pairs or dictionary as options for the OptionMenu.
 Here is one sample dictionary from Category table where we have cat_id and category value as dictionary key , value pair.

 import tkinter as tk